The venesection was painless to say the least, thank you for using local anaesthetics; highly recommended

-What is hyperhidrosis?
+What is Hyperhidrosis?

 Hyperhidrosis is the medical term to describe excessive sweating.
 Hyperhidrosis can be linked to medical conditions such as thyroid disorder, polycystic ovarian syndrome (PCOS), adrenal gland disorder and so on, or more commonly simply due to overactive sweat glands.
 People with hyperhidrosis may sweat even when the environment is not warm or when they are not exercising.
-It usually affects the underarms (axilla) but it is also relatively common in hands and feet.
+The excessive sweating usually affects the underarms (axilla) but it is also relatively common in hands and feet.

 The procedure is simple and safe; it can be completed within 30 minutes.
 Topical anaesthetic cream would be offered prior to the procedure to minimise any discomfort.
 Shaving or trimming of underarm hair at least 12 hours before the procedure is recommended to reduce the risk of infection.

 The effects of the excessive sweating treatment should start to be apparent from 2-4 weeks time and can last up to 9 months, depending on the individual.